cfpb/development/guides/screen-reader-differences.md

 - "You can't hear the meaning of a graphic unless it has alternative text."
 - "Non-descriptive link text such as 'click here' and 'more' offer little or no clues as to what will happen when the user selects them."
 [Source](https://webaim.org/articles/screenreader_testing/)

 "Following the principles of the Web Content Accessibility Guidelines (WCAG) or Section 508 guidelines will definitely help remove barriers, though they are not fool-proof.
 As a matter of fact, no method is fool-proof.
-You'll have the most success by paying attention to principles and guidelines and **testing your content**."
-(Emphasis mine) [Source](https://webaim.org/articles/screenreader_testing/)
+You'll have the most success by paying attention to principles and guidelines and **testing your content**." (emphasis intentionally added) [Source](https://webaim.org/articles/screenreader_testing/)

 ## Differences